 The Science Curriculum

-During years 7 and 8, pupils will learn the key scientific principles in an ‘Applications of Science' approach.
-By relating everything to real-life examples, pupils develop an understanding of the relevance of science in everyday life.
-Units of study pull together ideas from the three main strands of science and the topics include Electricity, Reactions, Biodiversity, Acids & Bases, and Forces.
-In year 9, pupils will further develop their scientific enquiry skills and consolidate their knowledge in preparation for Key Stage 4.
+During years 7 and 8, pupils will learn about the "10 Big Ideas" with a Working Scientifically approach.
+By relating phenomena to real-life examples and incorporating experimental design, pupils develop a curiosity towards sciences in everyday life.
+Units of study pull together ideas from the three main strands of science and the topics include Electricity, Reactions, Biodiversity, Acids & Bases, and Forces and assessment is by end of unit Topic Tests and teacher assessements.
+In year 9, pupils will further develop their scientific enquiry skills and consolidate their knowledge whilst studying the fundamentals of GCSE chemistry, biology and physics.

 We offer the three main sciences at Key Stage 5, as well as a vocational science course: OCR Biology, OCR Chemistry, OCR Physics and Pearson BTEC National in Applied Science (2016).
-Year 12 and 13 AS and A2 Level courses are examined at the end of Year 12 (AS-level) or at the end of Year 13 (full A-level).
-The BTEC National course is modular, with 2 externally assessed units and 2 assignment based units that are assessed within school.
+The two year A-level courses are teacher assessed throughout but the principal external assessments are at the end of Year 13 (full A-level).
+The BTEC National Extended Certificate course is modular, with 2 externally assessed units and 2 assignment based units that are teacher assessed within school.